 Financially, it has been a tough year.
-We ended with a \$2.669 million loss, much worse than the expected \$7.265 million profit.
-This was because we had a lot less income than originally expected and spent more than forecast.
-Some projects were cancelled and others started later than we planned.
+We ended with an \$18.285 million loss, much worse than the expected \$1.666 million profit.
+This was because we had a lot less income than originally planned and spent more than planned.
+Some projects were cancelled, like the Transport Choices project and others started later than we planned, such as the Network Waitaki Event Centre development.

 Our assets are valued on a regular basis.
-Our land and building assets were independently valued as at 30 June 2025 and resulted in a \$55.659 million increase in value from when they were last valued in 2022.
-Our roading assets were also revalued and decreased in value by \$1.778 million since they were revalued last year.
-This somewhat offsets the \$2.318 million increase in the prior year.
+Our water, stormwater and sewer assets were independently valued as at 30 June 2024 and resulted in a \$105.486 million increase in value from when they were last valued in 2021.
+This is as a result of the significant price increases in this area in the last couple of years.
+Our roading assets were also revalued and increased in value by \$2.318 million since they were revalued last year.
+This is on top of the \$97.409 million increase in the prior year.